Preheat your oven to 325 degrees F. Line two large rimmed baking sheets with parchment paper.

 Tear the kale leaves into bite-size pieces.
 After cleaning, you should end up with about 5 oz kale leaves.

-Spread the kale leaves in a single layer on two large rimmed baking sheets.
-Sprinkle with salt and garlic powder.
+Spread the leaves in a single layer on the prepared baking sheets.
+Generously spray them with olive oil and sprinkle them with kosher salt and garlic powder.

 Roast the kale leaves until dry and crispy, 20-30 minutes.
 In my oven, it takes 22 minutes.

 Some of the kale leaves will get crispy faster.
 So you can start checking on them after 20 minutes and remove the ones that are done to a plate.
 The very stubborn ones might take as long as 30 minutes to become truly crispy.